esdinb/gostatic/examples/xml-stylesheet/README.md

 The build pipeline in `build.yaml` also contains the `template:style.xsl` transformation.

-The `style.xsl` stylesheet is applied to the input html file by putting the stylesheet path in the transformation name.
+The `style.xsl` stylesheet is applied to the input html file by putting a path to the stylesheet in the transformation name.

 Alle paths are relative to the build root (the directory where build.yaml is located).